 - Center for Urban Innovation

 Dan Amsterdam's research and teaching focus on modern U.S. political history, urban history, and the history of American social policy.
-He has authored, co-authored, and/or edited pieces that have appeared in the Journal of American History, the Journal of Urban History, the Journal of Urban Affairs, the History of Education Quarterly, and in essay collections focused on American politics and political economy.
+He has authored or co-authored scholarship that has appeared in the Journal of American History, the Journal of Urban History, the Journal of Urban Affairs, the History of Education Quarterly, and in essay collections focused on American politics and political economy.
 His book, Roaring Metropolis: Businessmen’s Campaign for a Civic Welfare State, was published by the University of Pennsylvania Press in 2016.
-Among other projects, he is working on an intellectual and political history tracing the end of court-ordered school desegregation and its impact on school resegregation in the United States from the 1970s through the early 2000s.
+Among other projects, he is working on an intellectual and political history tracing efforts to curtail and eventually end school desegregation in the United States from the 1970s through the early 2000s.
 A former Visiting Scholar at the American Academy of Arts and Sciencies and the recipient of multiple other national fellowships and grants, he has received the Outstanding Teacher of the Year Award from the student advisory board of Georgia Tech's Ivan Allen College of Liberal Arts and has twice been awarded Georgia Tech's Class of 1940 Course Survey Teaching Effectiveness Award.

 - Global Cities and Urban Society